kingking888/bloompy/README.md

 - classmethod 'fromfile'
 - get_filter_fromfile()

-> if you clearly know that there is a BloomFilter stored in a file.
+> if you do clearly know that there is a BloomFilter stored in a file.
 > you can recover it with:
 >
 > ``` bloompy.BloomeFilter.fromfile('filename.suffix) ```